 - After that, cook for 15 minutes and remove it from the heat source.

 - Let is sit until it’s at drinking temperature.

 - Filter out the leaves and transfer it to a spray bottle.

-- Apply it to the infected area to clean and disinfect.
+- Finally, apply it to the infected area to clean and disinfect.

 If you want to enjoy the benefits of thyme tea if you have a cough or a cold, you can add a few more ingredients:

 - 1 tablespoon of thyme leaves (10 g)

 - 1 tablespoon of honey (30 ml)

 - Then, when the water starts to boil, add the thyme and cook for 15 minutes.